wangqiuoe/wangqiuoe.github.io/_posts/2021-07-04-Install-CUTEST-for-MATLAB.markdown

 >> prob = cutest_setup() % stucture prob will be shown
 ```
 See `$CUTEST/src/matlab/README.matlab` for more information on the Matlab interface.
+4. The list of problems can be found in directory `/usr/local/opt/mastsif/share/mastsif/`